EDGEWORK

 The painted elements in this projected composition originated from studio artworks, which were fed through an Application Programming Interface (API).
 As we witness AI swallow up original imagery and rebirth millions of new assets, artists everywhere navigate an unclear path through Web 3.0.

-By using this technology to attempt my painted works, I then used analogue collage as a tactile, destructive means to take back control of the creative process.
+By using this technology to create my painted works, I then used analogue collage as a tactile, destructive means to regain control of the creative process.
 The final composition was a video loop of 8 artworks exhibited simultaneously on both the Howard Smith Wharves cliffs (projection) and in the foyer of the Museum of Brisbane (video).